geopan/geopan/README.md

 ### Hi there 👋

 I am a software engineer and team leader working in the drone industry.
-I design and develop software for unmaned vehicles to perform coordinated tasks.
+I design and develop software for unmanned vehicles to perform coordinated tasks.

 ### Current Projects